Aloysius Stepinac

-Aloysius Viktor Stepinac (Alojzije Viktor Stepinac, 8 May 1898 – 10 February 1960) was a Croat prelate of the Catholic Church.
+Aloysius Viktor Stepinac (Alojzije Viktor Stepinac, 8 May 1898 – 10 February 1960) was a Croatian prelate of the Catholic Church.
 Made a cardinal in 1953, Stepinac served as Archbishop of Zagreb from 1937 until his death.

 He served during the Kingdom of Yugoslavia, as well as during World War II when the Axis-supported Croatian fascist Ustaše regime ruled the Independent State of Croatia (NDH).
 Following the war, he was tried by the communist Yugoslav government and convicted of treason and collaboration with the Ustaše regime.
 The trial was depicted in the West as a typical communist "show trial", and was described by The New York Times as biased against Stepinac.
 However, John Van Antwerp Fine Jr. was of the opinion that the trial was "carried out with proper legal procedure".
 In a verdict that polarized public opinion both in Yugoslavia and beyond, the Yugoslav authorities found him guilty on the charge of high treason (for collaboration with the Ustaše), as well as complicity in the forced conversions of Orthodox Serbs to Catholicism.
 Stepinac advised individual priests to admit Orthodox believers to the Catholic Church if their lives were in danger, such that this conversion had no validity, allowing them to return to their faith once the danger passed.
 Jozo Tomasevich notes that Stepinac and the Church were "willing to cooperate with the regime's forced conversions, provided the canonical rules were followed", when in fact the Ustaše ignored these rules, committing atrocities, including the mass killing of converts.